beginning of content

 How often you need a blood pressure test depends on your cardiovascular risk.

-If your blood pressure is high, you will need to follow the lifestyle recommendations to try to reduce it.
-You may need to take antihypertensive (high blood pressure) medicine.
+If your blood pressure is high, you will need to follow the lifestyle recommendations to help lower it.
+Your doctor may also prescribe medicine for high blood pressure.

-During your blood pressure check your doctor may check for heart arrhythmia (an irregular beat).
+During your blood pressure check, your doctor may check for heart arrhythmia (an irregular heartbeat).

 Cholesterol and lipids